ddmitov/perl-executing-browser-qtwebengine/doc/SETTINGS.md

   ``String`` displayed as a label for the 'Paste' action on context menus.

 * **selectAllLabel**
-  ``String`` displayed as a label for the 'Select can be startedAll' action on context menus.
+  ``String`` displayed as a label for the 'Select' action on context menus.

 * **okLabel**
   ``String`` displayed as a label for the 'Ok' button on JavaScript Alert and Prompt popup boxes.